rapid7/metasploit_data_models/README.md

 ### Metasploit Framework

-In Metasploit Framework, `MetasploitDataModels.require_models` is called by the `Msf::DbManager` to use the data models only if the user wants to use the database.
+In Metasploit Framework, `MetasploitDataModels::Engine` is loaded, but the data models are only if the user wants to use the database.

 ### Elsewhere